How to Create Free Museum Audio Guides! AI Voice Guidance for Small Exhibits

 1. Use Dedicated Audio Guide Equipment

-First, what comes to mind immediately is introducing dedicated audio guide equipment like that used in large-scale museums.
+First, what comes to mind is introducing dedicated audio guide equipment, such as those used in large museums.

-It has an abundant track record of use, and has the advantage that the manufacturer or leasing company can provide a guarantee in case of any trouble.
+They have a rich track record of use, and there is the benefit that manufacturers or leasing companies can provide warranties in case of trouble.

 2. Use a Simple MP3 Player

-What is recommended for small-scale museums is to use a simple consumer MP3 player.
+What is recommended for small-scale museums is using a simple consumer MP3 player.

-An inexpensive and simple MP3 player that only has play, stop, fast forward, and rewind buttons can substitute for audio guide equipment.
+An inexpensive and simple MP3 player with only play, stop, fast forward, and rewind buttons can substitute for audio guide equipment.

-Since all you have to do is put the sequentially numbered MP3 files on a MicroSD card, introduction is very easy.
+Just putting sequentially numbered MP3 files on a MicroSD card is enough, so introduction is very easy.

-Another method is to post the audio of the audio guide on the museum's website and have visitors listen to it on their smartphones.
+There is also a method of posting the audio for the audio guide on the museum's website and having visitors listen to it on their smartphones.

 The biggest advantage is that there is no need to introduce dedicated equipment.

-However, it is necessary to have visiting customers prepare their own earphones.
+However, it is necessary to have visiting customers provide their own earphones.

-In this way, museum audio guides can be introduced without spending much money!
+In this way, museum audio guides can be introduced without high costs!

 ■ AI voice synthesis software "Ondoku"